vanillasoap/kicad-mcp/docs/development.md

 1. The Python debugger (pdb)
 2. Print statements to the console (captured in Claude Desktop logs)
-3. Structured logging via the Logger class
-4. The MCP Inspector tool
+3. The MCP Inspector tool

 ## Performance Considerations